 -Nah, I see Chicago often.
 I go out there, so nah, I don’t miss it.
 It’s right there.

 -Did you always live on O’Block?
 Did you grow up there?

 -Have to ask my mama.
 I was 9 or 10, but it wasn’t O’Block at the time, it was Parkway Gardens.
 Before that, we were living on 78th and Wolcott.
 Before that we were living in low income places, but my grandma lived on 78th and Walcott.
 She lived right there.
-We was still living over there, but my mama moved to Parkway when I was 9 or 10, so my grandma still lived there.
-So, you know how that go.
+We were still living over there, but my mama moved to Parkway when I was 9 or 10, so my grandma still lived there.
+So, you know how that goes.
 You got to your grandma’s house to go to school.
-I was going to school by my grandma’s house, but I was living with my mama over there, so around 7, 8 o’clock I’d go over there, then in the morning go back to granny’s house to go to school-type shit.
+I was going to school by my grandma’s house, but I was living with my mama over there, so around 7, 8 o’clock I’d go over there, then in the morning go back to granny’s house to go to school-type s–t.